Lime blamed its fire-prone batteries on Segway’s manufacturing. Now Segway is pushing back.

 [Electric scooter giant Lime says it recalled scooters amid fears that some could catch on fire]

-Asked to comment on Segway’s statement, a Lime spokesman said the company “strongly disagrees with Segway’s comments” and will “continue to test scooters every day to ensure user safety.”
+Asked to comment on Segway’s statement, a Lime spokesman said the company still maintains their scooter’s fire hazard stemmed from a manufacturing problem.

+“Segway’s assertions aside, even the slightest risk — and we do believe that the risk is small — from their batteries requires putting the safety of our Lime community first” the spokesman said.
+“We look forward to working with Segway to rule out any safety issues and restore our confidence in their product.
+Until then, we stand by our decision and rationale.”

 Responding to questions from The Washington Post about scooters catching fire earlier this week, Lime had previously said some of the welding surrounding its defective batteries may have had weak spots, causing the batteries to short.

-Tony Ho, Segway’s vice president of global business development, said Segway’s batteries are certified by Underwriters Laboratories (UL), a company that does independent testing of lithium-ion-battery safety.
+Tony Ho, Segway’s vice president of global business development, said Segway’s batteries are certified by Underwriters Laboratories (UL), a company that independently tests the safety of lithium-ion batteries.
 UL did not immediately respond to a request for comment.
 Ho said Segway produced about 1 million electric scooters this year alone, about 10 percent of which were sold to Lime.
-The company supplies electric scooters and batteries to about 30 scooter companies in total, including giants like Bird, he said.
+The company supplies electric scooters and batteries to about 30 scooter companies, including giants such as Bird, he said.

 Ho pointed to what engineers and company officials believe is a more likely culprit for Lime’s battery woes: improper charging and maintenance.